Road Corridor Permit

 - cost of construction, operation, alteration and removal initiated by the permit holder

-- any damage caused to transport infrastructure or the road corridor (Note: The decision as to whether road infrastructure requires repair will be made by Transport and Main Roads road engineers in relation to the safety, operation and maintenance of the road.
-Any repairs or rectification must be completed to Transport and Main Roads standards).
+- any damage caused to transport infrastructure or the road corridor.
+(Please note: our engineers will decide whether road infrastructure requires repair in relation to the safety, operation and maintenance of the road.
+Any repairs or rectification must be completed to our standards).

-- rectify damage to transport infrastructure or the road corridor
+- rectify damage to transport infrastructure or the road corridor.

 - Permit holders must not interfere with existing drainage, signage, road markers or anything else within the road system unless separate approval under another section of the Transport Infrastructure Act 1994 has been granted (for example, approval for road works under section 33 of the Act).